|

 is completely comfortable in the new home and is reliable in his

-litter box habits, the hood can be placed on the box.
+litter box habits, the hood can be placed on the box, removing

 The use of an automatic litter box has caused many a cat